procrastinationfighter/latte/README.md

 The backend does not support any language extension yet.

+## Fixes

+Bugs of frontend have been fixed in this version.
+In particular, grammar conflicts have been resolved.
+The only remaining conflicts are shift/reduce conflicts - one of them is the if/else conflict and the rest of them are analogous.

+One particular nasty problem came from the parser, where most binary operations like `+` failed in some cases.
+It has been fixed.

 ## Running

 To build, type `make` in the root directory.
 This should: